The geometry of the space-time and motion of the spinning bodies: Research of the 6-dimensional space

 \section{Research of the 6-dimensional space $SR\times S$}

-In the previous section some preliminaries were given.
 In this section and also in the following sections we will investigate the Lie groups in the 3+3+3-model and their invariants.
 We shall see that there is a symmetry between the sets $S$ and $SR$.